Londoners need their streets to be safe and their communities to be secure.

 But Khan has given up on tackling crime in London.
 He has abandoned his responsibilities by trying to shift the blame and washing his hands of the consequences.
 This lack of leadership has emboldened criminals and undermined our police.

-I want to see a city where criminals are under pressure not communities.
+I want to see a city where criminals are under pressure, not communities.

 - Put more bobbies on the beat – by cutting waste and driving through new technology we can recruit at least a thousand new police officers and get more cops out from behind desks and into our communities.

-- Support prevention and diversion initiatives – we need to stop the conveyor belt of crime and push young men away from damaging gangs and a life of crime.
+- Support prevention and diversion initiatives – we need to stop the conveyor belt of crime and push young men and women away from damaging gangs and a life of crime.
 I will work with community organisations, charities and local councils to ensure there is support for families and communities and real hope for young people through training and work opportunities.

 - Tackle gangs and violent crime – gang leaders are hardened criminals who need to be taken off the streets before they can ruin the lives of the young and vulnerable.
 I will ensure the Met cracks down on criminals by driving up detections and charging offenders, as well as working with government to push up convictions.